Frequently Asked Questions

 Can my children help me build the house?

 Children 12 and younger are not allowed at the work site to protect their safety.
 Children 14 to 16 are not allowed to help build the house.
-Children 16 years and older are allowed to help build the houses.
-They must be at least 18 years old to use any power tools.
+With prior permission from the Construction Supervisor, they may be allowed to do other lessor work i.e. pick up trash, help with additional tasks, etc..
+Children 16 years and older are allowed to help build the houses but must be at least 18 years old to use any power tools.

 Do all the houses in the group need to be completed before any of the families can move in?